Tim Hortons: United States

-In 2022, Tim Hortons announced a planned expansion into Georgia & Texas.
-Over the next 5 years, they plan to open over 20 new stores in the Atlanta and Columbus areas, plus greater Houston, TX.
+In 2022, Tim Hortons announced a planned expansion into Georgia and Texas.
+Over the next five years, it plans to open over 20 new stores in the Atlanta and Columbus, Georgia, areas plus greater Houston, Texas, and Nashville, Tennessee.

+On December 22, 2024, Tim Hortons opened their first location in Austin, Texas.

+Cayman Islands

+On April 4, 2023, Tim Hortons announced a new location in Prospect, Grand Cayman.
+This will be the first Tim Hortons in the Caribbean.
+The location is first of many planned in the Cayman Islands.
+The menu will have all the original items, as well as freshly sliced deli sandwiches.
+The store opened on October 12, 2024.

 Asia

 Tim Hortons reportedly had plans by 2013 to enter the large Indian market, which the company denied.
-In an effort to expand the company following its 2014 merger with Burger King into Restaurant Brands International, Tim Hortons began expansion in Asia in 2017 citing the increasing demand for coffee and large populations.
+In an effort to expand the company following its 2014 merger with Burger King into Restaurant Brands International, Tim Hortons began expansion in Asia in 2017 citing the increasing demand for coffee in large populations.
 The first Southeast Asian branch was opened in the Philippines on February 28, 2017, at Uptown Mall in Bonifacio Global City, Taguig.
-Miss Universe Canada 2016, Siera Bearchell, was present for the ribbon-cutting ceremony.
-As of December 2023, there are 39 branches operating in the Philippines.
+Siera Bearchell, Miss Universe Canada 2016, was present for the ribbon-cutting ceremony.
+As of December 2023, there are 52 locations operating in the Philippines.

-Through franchise partnership with Dubai based Apparel Group, Tim Hortons entered the United Arab Emirates in 2011 with store openings in Abu Dhabi, Dubai and Fujairah, with the first location opening in September 2011.
-As of December 2013 it has 19 stores in the United Arab Emirates, two in Oman and two in Saudi Arabia.
-They plan to open up to 120 stores over the next five years in the Persian Gulf area, with a focus on Qatar, Bahrain, Kuwait, Oman, and the United Arab Emirates.
-Kuwait has Tim Hortons at The Gate Mall in Egaila; at Promenade Mall in Hawalli; at The Avenues Mall at Al Rai.
+Through franchise partnership with Dubai-based Apparel Group, Tim Hortons entered the United Arab Emirates in 2011 with locations in Abu Dhabi, Dubai and Fujairah.
+The first opening took place in September 2011.
+As of December 2013, Tim Hortons has nineteen stores in the United Arab Emirates, two in Oman and two in Saudi Arabia.
+They plan to open up to one hundred and twenty stores over the next five years in the Persian Gulf area, with a focus on Qatar, Bahrain, Kuwait, Oman, and the United Arab Emirates.
+Kuwait has Tim Hortons at The Gate Mall in Egaila, at Promenade Mall in Hawalli, and at The Avenues Mall at Al Rai.

-In July 2018, Tim Hortons announced that they will open 1,500 stores in China.
-The first Tim Hortons store opened at February 26, 2019, in Huangpu District, Shanghai.
+In July 2018, Tim Hortons announced that they would open 1,500 stores in China.
+The first of these opened on February 26, 2019, in Huangpu District, Shanghai.
+By December 31, 2024, the number of stores nationwide has reached 1,022, covering 82 cities.